-Liquidity Facility: See "Letter of Credit" and "Line of Credit".
+Liquidity Facility: See "Letter of Credit" and "Line of Credit" or "Standby Bond Purchase Agreement".

 Maturity: With respect to a single bond, the date upon which the principal of the bond is due; with respect to an issue, all of the bonds of an issue which are due on a single date.